 A car is travelling at full speed.
 It crashes into the barrier, because of the negligence of the driver.

 Here the huge force is applied on the wall by the car in a very little time interval which we term as an impulse.

 Impulse is the big force acting for a very small interval of time.
 It is represented by J⃗ J→.

 Impulse Formula is articulated as

 - Time interval throughout which force is applied is given as t.

 Impulse can also be articulated as the rate of change of momentum.

 - Mass of the body is given as m

-- Velocity with which body is moving is given as v.
+- The velocity with which the body is moving is given as v.